Peilin Lee - Our Team

 Peilin Lee

-Head of Chinese
+School Coordinator and Head of Chinese

 Peilin Lee has been in language education in her native Taiwan as well as Canada and Hong Kong for over 25 years.
 She gained her Bachelor’s degree in French Language and Literature from Catholic Fu Jen University in Taiwan and then was an EFL/ESL teacher for 10 years.
 Peilin furthered her studies by obtaining a Master of Arts degree in Applied Linguistics from the University of Birmingham (focusing on teacher training and curriculum development) followed by a PGCE in Chinese Education from Sunderland University, UK.